-It is advisable that you provide as much notice as possible when planning to retire.
+Employees are advised to provide as much notice as possible when planning to retire.
 Doing so gives WPI the opportunity to hire and train your replacement while you make decisions on benefit-related matters.

-Benefits after Retirement
+Benefits After Retirement

 Upon retirement, you have the option of continuing both your health insurance through COBRA and your life insurance.
 Many benefits available to active employees have conversion options for retirees as well.
 These will be discussed during your benefits transition meeting.

 You may start collecting partial payments from Social Security at age 62.
 You will not be eligible to receive your entire monetary benefit from Social Security until you reach full retirement age.
-(This is defined by the Social Security Administration according to the year you were born.
+(This is defined by the Social Security Administration according to the year you were born.)
 For more details, visit the Social Security Administration website.

-Employment after Retirement
+Employment After Retirement

 You may continue to work at WPI after retirement on a part-time, temporary basis, depending on the needs of the university.